silasfelinus/serendipity/README.md

 Our Progress So Far:

-Crafted a rock-solid backend infrastructure, with modularity, flexibility, and clean coding in mind.
+Consciously-crafted infrastructure built with modularity, flexibility, and clean coding in mind.
 GitHub Repository: https://github.com/silasfelinus/serendipity/tree/main
-Python 3.8, Quart, and Gradio running smoothly in a multiprocess environment Pytest, logging, and GitHub Actions continuous-integration frameworks are curently passing meager initial tests.
+Python 3.8, Quart, and Gradio running smoothly in a multiprocess environment Pytest, logging, and GitHub Actions continuous-integration frameworks are passing initial tests.
-Custom Prompts itching to be turned into awe-inspiring WonderWidgets.
+Library of Custom Prompts itching to be turned into awe-inspiring WonderWidgets.
-6 custom css packages for a modular interface that fits a multitude of visions.
+6 custom css packages for a modular interface that fits a multitude of visions, plus Various art assets waiting to be stitched in by the world's most awkward html designer.